 What they are: Reference materials are a key tool to give reliability to the work of the test and calibration laboratories.
 They are used to calibrate, to validate methods, to estimate the uncertainty of the tests, verify the proper functioning of a method or to performance regular quality control.

-What type of organizations do these: Companies that develop, produce and commercialize reference materials
+What type of organisations do these: Companies that develop, produce and commercialize reference materials

 What is the reference standard for accreditation: ISO 17034: 2016

-What it is GLP: It is a quality system for the organizational processes and conditions under which non-clinical health and environmental safety studies are planned, conducted, controlled, recorded, archived and reported.
+What is GLP: It is a quality system for the organisational processes and conditions under which non-clinical health and environmental safety studies are planned, conducted, controlled, recorded, archived and reported.

-What kind of organizations perform GLP: testing organizations which carry out local field test and laboratories of Physico-chemical and plant protection products, feed additives and industrial chemicals, thereby ensuring compliance with the regulation in order to register or authorize these products.
+What kind of organisations perform GLP: testing organisations which carry out local field test and laboratories of Physico-chemical and plant protection products, feed additives and industrial chemicals, thereby ensuring compliance with the regulation in order to register or authorize these products.

-What is the reference standard for BPL certification: Royal Decree 1369/2000
+What is the reference standard for GLP certification: Royal Decree 1369/2000

 Does accreditation cover all my activity?
 The scope of accreditation